"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 FM Receiver Block Diagram

-FORWARD BIAS.
+Forward Bias.
 An external voltage that is applied to a PN junction in the conducting direction so that the junction offers only minimum resistance to the flow of current.
 Conduction is accomplished by majority current carriers (holes in P-type material; electrons in N-type material).
+Refer to the graph to the right.
+The bias which tends to produce current flow in the forward direction

-FOSTER-SEELEY DISCRIMINATOR.
+Foster-Seeley Discriminator.
 A circuit that uses a double-tuned RF transformer to convert frequency variations in the received FM signal to amplitude variations.
 Also known as a phase-shift discriminator.
+In the transistor circuit, capacitor C1 and inductor L1 form the collector tank circuit.
+While C2 and L2 form the secondary tank circuit.
+Both tank circuits are tuned to the center frequency of the incoming FM signal.

 Home